Rose Periwinkle

 Rose periwinkle - Catharanthus roseus

-Rose periwinkle in the Tropical house in the Greenhouses in Aarhus
+Flowers of Rose periwinkle in the Greenhoses's Tropical house.

 Facts: